Firestone Firehawk 600: Initial concerns

 The expectations for dangerously high speeds were an early concern, and even led to rumors of cancellation or moving the race to the infield road course.
 Unlike their IRL counterparts, CART cars had much more horsepower from their turbocharged engines, and less downforce and drag.
 They were thus expected to traverse the circuit much faster.
-TMS would have been the highest-banked track for a CART race since Atlanta in 1983.
+TMS would have been the highest-banked track for a CART race since Atlanta Motor Speedway in 1983.
 The high banking and sharp turns were expected to impose unprecedented g loads on the drivers and cars.
 A test was scheduled for December 18, 2000 in order to address concerns.

 TMS president Eddie Gossage wrote to CART management urging them to mandate certain suspension components, among others, to improve safety for the event.
 CART driver Maurício Gugelmin expressed that the drivers would face a challenge, but was confident that CART would find the solutions needed to conduct the race.
 Gugelmin also noted that "stronger parts will be necessary because of the loading generated by the banking."